-Giving your workers access to company-owned vehicles, also known as “fleets,” can greatly benefit both employers and employees.
-If companies don’t administer those fleets correctly, though, the potential benefits can quickly turn into burdens.
 Fleet vehicle mileage reporting is a common area of confusion.
-Especially as the mobile workforce grows particularly with many workers now performing their duties off-site.
-Mistakes with fleet vehicle mileage reporting can often land companies in hot water with the IRS, which has increased its audit focus on this area in recent years.
+Especially with the growth of employees performing work off-site.
+Mistakes with fleet vehicle mileage reporting can often land companies in hot water with the IRS.
 Protecting your company from a potential audit requires knowing the best way to report personal miles and business miles.
-It will additionally save money, improve efficiency.
-As more workers continue to drive for business each year, waiting could cost your company more with each passing day.

 This is complicated enough, but employees also use their company cars for personal reasons.
 A quick trip to the grocery store, a ride to grab lunch with a friend, picking up clothes from the dry cleaners—these can all be misclassified as “business” usage when performed during the work day.
 Because these benefits have been so often abused in the past, the IRS focuses on under-reported personal miles very closely.
 If you mislabel your mileage, you might not find out until you are on the wrong side of an audit.

 The IRS considers the distance mobile employees drive to their first work location of the day and the distance they drive from the last work location to their home commute miles.
 The IRS allows for exceptions if the first visit is outside the worker’s “metropolitan area” (a radius of 10-20 miles from their home).
-Many employers misclassify these commute miles as business miles – this resorts to overpayment to employees and exposure to potential audits.
+Many employers misclassify these commute miles as business miles.
+This results in overpayment and exposure to potential audits.